 Note: Bonus offers on the Southwest credit cards from Chase are known to fluctuate.
 I will do my best to keep the links updated with the best offers.
 If you notice that an offer link is broken or less than 50,000 points, please comment or send an email to email@example.com and I will update it ASAP.

 My boyfriend got a Companion Pass by applying for two Southwest Cards from Chase, the Southwest Rapid Rewards Premier and the Southwest Rapid Rewards Plus.
-Each card has a 60,000 point bonus after spending $2,000 in the first 3 months.
+Currently, each card has a 60,000 point bonus after spending $2,000 in the first 3 months.

 These cards charge an annual fee on the first billing statement, but at $99 and $69, respectively, it’s well worth it.
-I found it hard to believe that you could get two cards that seem almost identical from the same bank, but this was the method he used to get his 104,000 points (4,000 earned by hitting the spending requirements).
+I found it hard to believe that you could get two cards that seem almost identical from the same bank, but this was the method he used to get his 104,000 points (the sign-up offer at the time was 50,000 points after a $2,000 spend on each card).

 Instead of opening two personal cards, you may have the option to open a business credit card.
 Opening one personal and one business card through Chase can be less risky if you’re approaching five credit cards in 24 months.
 The Southwest Rapid Rewards Premier Business card is currently offering a 60,000 point bonus after spending $3,000 in the first 3 months with a $99 annual fee.
 This is higher than the usual 50,000 point offer and can make it really easy to get the Companion Pass.